On Types of Elliptic Pseudoprimes: Euler elliptic pseudoprimes and Strong elliptic pseudoprimes

-\begin{remark} Since the definition of Euler elliptic pseudoprime requires the inspection of the multiple $\left( \frac{N+1-a_N}{2} \right) P$, it makes little sense to discuss whether $N$ is an Euler elliptic pseudoprime if $N+1-a_N$ is odd. \end{remark}
+\begin{rem} Since the definition of Euler elliptic pseudoprime requires the inspection of the multiple $\left( \frac{N+1-a_N}{2} \right) P$, it makes little sense to discuss whether $N$ is an Euler elliptic pseudoprime if $(N+1-a_N)$ is odd. \end{rem}